toydotgames-archive/LockScreenChanger/README.md

 	* Either with:
 		* A seperate version without a GUI which does it straight away; or
 		* The current version accepting flags and then running without the GUI and automatically proceeding
+* Replace Windows Batch Script with in-built Java file operations.
+	* This is due to some computers having very broken Command Prompts on our network.
+Hopefully, reducing dependence on Windows and moving everything to my Java application should make it more future-proof.